 coffee-guzzling journalist turned novelist and occasional poet, Mark

-Nevertheless, he's stuck it out.
-The result is a respectable body of work.
-To date he's written four novels, a host of short stories, a smattering of poetry, and let's not forget those journalistic exploits.
+Over the years, the result has been a respectable body of work.
+To date he's written four novels (two of them published), a host of short stories, a smattering of poetry, and let's not forget those journalistic exploits.

 One might say the staple diet of Mark's writing life is the journalism; well it's how he earns his keep, after all.
 As a workaday hack, he's largely written for B2B trade journals, but in an 'extra curricular' capacity he writes about matters a little closer to his heart, whether that's the worlds of literature, culture, politics and current affairs, or just local matters that catch his eye.